-Please refer to the Equipment Cheatsheet and Boot Guide on the website and linked in your registered email for further information on how to find appropriate and affordable options.
-If you have significant concerns about any of the items on the list, please contact your Course Advisor.
+Please refer to the Equipment Cheat Sheet and Boot Guide for further information on how to find appropriate and affordable options.
+If you have questions or concerns about any of the items on the list, please contact your course advisor.

-Items Provided By Outward Bound (no need to purchase) Quantity Item Description/Comments Purchase Price Range Check List 1 Sleeping Bag See above the Personal Gear section for requirements if you wish to bring your own. ~ 1 Sleeping Pad ~ 1 Backpack ~ Group Gear Tarps for sleeping, Cooking Gear, Food, Emergency Supplies including all OTC medications like anti-inflammatories (Tylenol, Advil), stomach medications and antihistamines.
-Group gear will be divided and carried by all members. ~ TOPS
+ITEMS PROVIDED BY OUTWARD BOUND You do not need to purchase the items in this section: Quantity Item Description/Comments Purchase Price Range Check List 1 Sleeping Bag See above the Personal Gear section for requirements if you wish to bring your own. ~ 1 Sleeping Pad ~ 1 Backpack ~ Group Gear anti-inflammatories (cooking gear, food, emergency supplies including OTC medications like Tylenol, Advil), stomach medications and antihistamines.
+The group gear arried by all members. ~